 Remember: To apply for both federal and institutional financial aid, you must complete both the FAFSA and the CSS PROFILE.
-(The CSS PROFILE is not required for music students or students in The Women's College or University College, however.)
-And you must reapply for aid every year you attend DU.
+(The CSS PROFILE is not required for music students or students in the Colorado Women's College or University College, however.)
+You must reapply for aid every year you attend DU.

 Always use your full legal name and correct social security number.

 Be sure to use the legal name and social security number as they appear on your Social Security card when applying for aid.
 Do not use your parents' social security number, your DU ID number, or nicknames, as this will delay the processing of your applications.